axibase/atsd-use-cases/integrations/zookeeper/README.md

 Open the **Alerts** menu, select **Rules** and import [rules](./resources/rules.xml) (Enable the **Auto-enable New Rules** check box).

-Confirm the database imported the desired rules
+Confirm the database imported the rules.

 ![](./images/rules_list.png)